h4cm3n/deployment-enterprise-networks/README.md

 # deployment-enterprise-networks
- Simulation of Both enterprise and Service provided network using Packet Tracer The project consists of four building in two diffrent cities and four different ISP providing redundant connections.
+ Simulation of Both enterprise network using Packet Tracer The project consists of four building in two diffrent cities and four different ISP providing redundant connections.

 Screen Shot of the MAIN office (markham, toronto) with all the ISPs